xelevra/prefdata/README.md

 }
 ```

- 2. Create instance of generated class (it will be prefixed by "Prefs")
+2) Create instance of generated class (it will be prefixed by "Pref")
 ```java
 SharedPreferences prefs = PreferenceManager.getDefaultSharedPreferences(getApplicationContext());
 UserParams userParams = new PrefUserParams(prefs);